FedericoBustaffa/obsidian/notes/machine_learning/statistical_learning_theory.md

 ## VC-Dimension

-So Vapnik and Chervonenkis defined the **VC-dimension**, a value that measures the model complexity, based on what the
+The VC-dimension is a value that _evaluates_ $H$, providing a measure of its complexity.

 ## References